Mishba-H/Burnout-Kinght-2DPlatformer/README.md

 Uses Unity's Input System.
 Uses Script Seperation technique which allows for writing different mechanics in different scripts which depend on one another.
-I have added various sublte features that make the game feel better such as Jump Buffer, Coyote Time, JumpApex Modulation and much more.
+Added various sublte features that make the game feel better such as Jump Buffer, Coyote Time, JumpApex Modulation and much more.

+### Other Player scripts of importance:
+PlayerStatsScript : Manages health of the player
+PlayerRespawnScript : Respawns player to the lastest checkpoint on death
+PlayerAnimationScript : Mangages all animations to be played using a State Machine
+PlayerInputScript : Handles all input and supports both Keyboard-Mouse & Controller
+PlayerCollisionScript : Detects Collision with different objects